 RC will edit the eqns in the figs as needed.
 Provide RC with an editable version of these figs.

 6) Dose response of HKL – a-c) for MnSOD in the three formats we studied – 30 min, 50uM NAD; 10 mins, 100uM NAD; 10 mins, 100uM NAD/100uM NAM.
 At unsat NAD.
 Leave c) empty for now

+Alternatively, may superimpose all three for mnsod color coded on same axes w legend – do both

 Question: This task is MnSOD related, should this be delayed as well?